 - Filing fees (see above) $30- $75

 When Will Tama County Small Claims Hearing be?

 Once a case is filed in Tama County small claims court, the hearing will be scheduled within 30- 70 days.
 You must serve the small claim case on the defendant at least 15 days before the hearing if the defendant lives or resides within Tama County.
 If the defendant resides outside of Tama County, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Tama County?

-Small Claims Iowa research the law.
-If you are unsure about your case, conduct research about the relevant laws that apply to your case or Consult An Attorney.
+If you are unsure about your case, conduct research that apply to your case or Consult A Professional.
 Prepare your evidence.
 Invoices, contracts, receipts, etc. You want to have your evidence organized with titles, dates, and why that piece of Evidence is Important.
 All your evidence should be geared towards showing the judge why you are correct.
 Prepare what to say.
 During the hearing, the judge will ask the person suing why they are suing.
 The judge will then ask the other party for their side of the story.
 Get your receipts for costs ready.
 For example, your filing fees and any process server costs.
 Make sure to let the judge know that you would like to be Reimbursed For Costs.
 Print enough copies of all your evidence.
 You will need at least three copies (one for you, one for the judge, and one for the other side).
 Don't forget that Tama County small claims require you to mail your evidence to the court and the other party before the hearing date.

 What Happens on The Hearing Date of Tama County Small Claims Court?